veropetit/PHYS633-F2024/Book/L02-GravityField/README.md

 Notebook: 02-GravityField.ipynb (see next item)

-Slides shown in class: (see next items)
+Slides shown in class: (see next item)

 ## Material covered and references